Hawaii School Counselor Certification

 Step 5: Submit Your Application

-If you prefer to submit a paper application, send a 9″ x 12″ self-addressed stamped envelope to:
+You may also submit a paper application.
+You must request is by sending a 9″ x 12″ self-addressed stamped envelope to:

 State of Hawaii